Shahriar-0/Live-Bomberman/README.md

 #### **Fields:**

 1. **m_gameNetworkManager**:
-   - It is responsible for sending and receiving game state data.

-2. **lastReceivedSequenceNumber**:
-    - An integer that tracks the last sequence number of the received player state updates.
-This is used to handle out-of-order packets and ensure that the most recent game state is applied.
+   - Handles networking related stuff in the game.

-3. **stateUpdateTimer**:
+2. **stateUpdateTimer**:
-    - A `QTimer` object that periodically triggers the sending of the player’s state over the network.
+    - This timer periodically triggers the sending of the player’s state over the network.
 This ensures the game state is continuously updated.

 #### **Methods:**
 1. **Game(int selectedPlayer, const QString& protocol, QObject* parent = nullptr)**: